yilinc09/tswd-portfolio/visualizing-government-debt.md

 **Visualization 2: Grid of Line Charts**

-The following line charts depicts Debt-to-GDP ratio across various countries from 1995 to 2021.
+The visualization displays a grid of line charts showcasing the government debt of various nations from 1995 to 2021.
+The grid contains several mini line charts, one for each country, showing the evolution of the Debt-to-GDP ratio from 1995 to 2021 for each nation.

 <div class="flourish-embed flourish-chart" data-src="visualisation/12596956"><script src="https://public.flourish.studio/resources/embed.js"></script></div>